Trump Will Not Allow US To Enter Arms Control Deal That Makes No Sense To America - Pompeo - UrduPoint

 Trump Will Not Allow US To Enter Arms Control Deal That Makes No Sense To America - Pompeo

-WASHINGTON (UrduPoint News / Sputnik - 21st November, 2019) President Donald Trump will never allow the United States to enter an arms control agreement that makes no sense to the country, Secretary of State Mike Pompeo said during after participating in a NATO ministerial in Brussels on Wednesday.
+President Donald Trump will never allow the United States to enter an arms control agreement that makes no sense to the country, Secretary of State Mike Pompeo said during after participating in a NATO ministerial in Brussels on Wednesday

 "President Trump will never allow America to enter into any arms control agreement that doesn't make sense for the United States of America," Pompeo said when asked whether the US still refuses to negotiate on the issue of missile defense, despite criticism from China and Russia.